jeremytammik/tbc/a/1787_book_music.md

 I would like to share a couple of quick notes on books and music to end this week.

-Simple Revit API related books, a complex AI-related one, and a quick bottleneck steel guitar blues recording not related with any technical topic whatsoever:
+Simple Revit API related books with a very nice new Revit API starter kit, a richer and much more complex literary AI-related one, and a quick bottleneck steel guitar blues recording not related with any technical topic whatsoever: